synapticiel/telecom_churn/README.md

 # Setting up your environment

-To follow along, start a free trial of Elastic Cloud, spin up a new deployment or simply download Elasticsearch, Kibana and Logstash, download the calls.csv and customers.csv files, and upload them via the CSV upload feature (or use Logstash).
-Data is derived from a dataset referenced in various sources: openml, kaggle, Larose 2014.
+To follow along, start a free trial of [Elastic Cloud](https://www.elastic.co/elasticsearch/service), spin up a [new deployment](https://www.elastic.co/guide/en/cloud/current/ec-create-deployment.html) or simply download Elasticsearch, Kibana and Logstash from [Elastic](https://www.elastic.co) web site, download the [calls.csv](./call.7z) and [customers.csv](./customers.7z) files, and upload them via the [CSV upload feature](https://www.elastic.co/blog/importing-csv-and-log-data-into-elasticsearch-with-file-data-visualizer) (or use Logstash).
+Data is derived from a dataset referenced in various sources : [openml](https://www.openml.org/d/40701), [kaggle](https://www.kaggle.com/becksddf/churn-in-telecoms-dataset), [Larose 2014](http://dataminingconsultant.com/DKD2e_data_sets.zip).
 This dataset was disaggregated into line items, and random features were added.
 Phone numbers and other data are fabricated and any resemblance to real data is coincidental.

-Once uploaded you should have data that looks like this:
+Once uploaded you should have data that looks like this :

 In the customers index :